TylerTemp/SaintsField/README.md

 `SaintsEditor` uses reflection to get each field.
 However, c# reflection does not give all the orders: `PropertyInfo`, `MethodInfo` and `FieldInfo` does not order with each other.

 Thus, if the order is incorrect, you can use `[Ordered]` to specify the order.
 But also note: `Ordered` ones are always after the ones without an `Ordered`.
 So if you want to add it, add it to every field.

-*   `[CallerLineNumber] int order = 0` the order of this field.
-By default it uses line number of the file.
-You may not want to override this.

 ```csharp
 using SaintsField.Playa;